 Cowboy Caviar is a colorful and hearty dip loaded with corn, black beans, black-eyed peas, and other fresh vegetables, tossed with an Italian vinaigrette dressing.
 Check out my other appetizers, too!

 Cowboy Caviar, also known as Texas Caviar, was said to have been created in the 1940s by Helen Corbitt, who was living in Texas.
 She was asked to make something with black-eyed peas.
 Well, since she wasn’t a fan of black-eyed peas, she added other ingredients to help hide the taste of the peas.
 Thus, we have Cowboy, or Texas, Caviar.
+I also have Cowboy Caviar Pasta Salad that has the same delicious flavors with added noodles.

 Vegetables: I stuck with many of the vegetables that are common in this dip.
 And, of course, I had to include black-eyed peas, which are the reason this dip was created!